nschloe/awesome-scientific-computing/README.md

 [<img src="https://nschloe.github.io/awesome-scientific-computing/sunglasses.svg" align="right" width="30%">](#readme)

-Useful resources for scientific computing and numerical analysis.
+> Useful resources for scientific computing and numerical analysis.

+Scientific computing and numerical analysis are research fields that aim to provide methods for solving large-scale problems from various areas of science with the help of computers.
+Typical problems are ordinary and partial differential equations (ODEs, PDEs), their discretizations, and the solution of linear algebra problems arising from them.

 ## Contents